 “Wherever your target audience resides online, your presence there should be amplified times 10 from now until the new year,” says Hollaway.
 “Pinterest, Instagram and TikTok allow you to be wildly creative in showcasing what your business has to offer.
 And the shelf life of a post on those platforms can grant you additional exposure and sales even after the holiday season.”

 If you haven’t already, explore online storefronts and e-commerce platforms—even if you have a physical storefront already.
-COVID safety remains an ongoing issue for many consumers, so a certain percentage of holiday shoppers prefer to shop online.
-Other consumers have discovered that it’s more convenient to hit the “buy” button rather than finding parking, standing in long lines and spending excess time in stores and malls.
+COVID safety remains an ongoing issue for many consumers, and other shoppers have discovered that it’s more convenient to hit the “buy” button rather than finding parking, standing in long lines and spending excess time in stores and malls.

-Nicki Pomije, the owner of Minnesota-based The Cookie Cups, went digital during COVID.
+Nicki Pomije, the owner of Minnesota-based The Cookie Cups, went digital during the pandemic.
 “The pandemic shut down one location, so we transitioned into online sales, producing baking kits for kids.
 You have to shift.
 For us, we started to sell non-food products instead of our baked cookies.”

 Most online storefronts are simple to set up and inexpensive.
 For example, Shopify’s basic plan is just $29 per month.
 Etsy charges a listing fee of $0.20 per item and a transaction fee of 5 percent of the price you display.
 The professional plan for Amazon is $39.99 a month, plus additional selling fees.

 If you’re selling off your business’s e-commerce website, conduct a speed test now.
-You’ll want to be sure that your site can manage any increased traffic.
+You’ll want to ensure your site can manage any increased traffic.
 Google PageSpeed Insights is free and fast.

 5. Track your finances

 A balance sheet shows your company’s assets, inventory and liabilities.
 Prepare one now.
 A small business calculator will help you run the numbers.